sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/assets/parts/2/1/9/9/3/WRL-22131-XBee-Arduino-Shield-USB-C-Feature.jpg)
     </figure></a>

--    The SparkFun XBee Arduino Shield is a fantastic way to add extensive XBee functionality to your Arduino project.
-It breaks out the functionality of the XBee 3 series you know and love, PLUS the ability to connect to the cellular network and GNSS.
-This Shield includes a USB-C connector, a Qwiic connector for all those lovely I<sup>2</sup>C sensors, as well as a Reset button and a user-defined D0 button, the ability to power your board from the R3/R4 board, and UART selection.
+-    The SparkFun XBee Arduino Shield is your gateway to a world of wireless innovation on your favorite Arduino device.
+This shield integrates Digi's cutting-edge XBee 3 Low-Power LTE-M/NB-IoT and XBee RR Pro modules with your trusty Arduino, empowering you to build wireless projects that reach further and do more than ever.
+Whether you're a seasoned developer or a curious beginner, the SparkFun XBee Arduino Shield - USB-C (Qwiic) empowers you to bring your wildest IoT ideas to life.
+It breaks out the functionality of your XBee module and adds the ability to connect to the cellular network and GNSS.
+The XBee Arduino Shield includes a USB-C connector, a Qwiic connector for all those lovely I<sup>2</sup>C sensors, as well as a Reset button and a user-defined D0 button, the ability to power your board from the R3/R4 board, and UART selection.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/22131){ .md-button .md-button--primary }